hucker/splint/README.md

 As you might expect running this will also provide 3 passing test results.

 Now we can add more complexity.
 Tag a test functions with attributes.
+In the case below the check functions are tagged with the string "file".
+THis will be come useful when the number of checks you want to run grows large and you want to run groups of tests based on various attributes about the tests.

 ```python
 from splint import SplintResult, attributes